Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-make-money-with-your-content.md

 ## Getting paid on dev.to

-Next, up dev.to just as easily allows payouts.
+Next, up dev.to just as quickly allows payouts.

 We can go to our settings > Misc > Web Monetization.